 ACCESS: The Access Project out of Colorado State University serves as a great resource to faculty and staff looking to gain more knowledge regarding specific disabilities, possible accommodations, and effective teaching strategies.

 Guide to Reasonable Accommodations: A resource from Florida State University describing reasonable accommodations for various disabilities.

 Should a student disclose a disability to you listen with a kind ear.
 For many students approaching an authority figure in any capacity can be difficult, especially if it involves disclosing a disability.
 It is appropriate to ask the student if they are connected to our office or for an instructor to ask to see the student's VISA.
 Without a VISA you are not required to accommodate the student in the classroom.
-Should that student not have a VISA or not be connected with SSWD in anyway, please refer them to our office.
-SSWD will then work with the student to aid them in the pursuit of accommodations or any other disability related assistance they may need.
+Should that student not have a VISA or not be connected with DAC in anyway, please refer them to our office.
+DAC will then work with the student to aid them in the pursuit of accommodations or any other disability related assistance they may need.